hertinek/calculator/README.md

-Available keys on the keyboard (tested) (some give the exact same inputs as the buttons, and some are 'normalized' by a function into one of inputs corresponding to a button):
+Available keys on the keyboard (tested) (some give the exact same inputs as the buttons, and some are 'normalized' by a function into one of the inputs corresponding to a button):
 	- 10 digits (0 to 9), both on number row and numeric keypad
 	- point and comma (. ,)
 	- binary operators: